bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 We added the `RenderGraphApp` trait to the `App`.
 This trait contains various helper functions to reduce the boilerplate with adding nodes and edges to a graph.

 Another pain point of `RenderGraph` `Node`s is passing the view entity through each node and manually updating the query on that view.
 To fix this we added a `ViewNode` trait and `ViewNodeRunner` that will automatically take care of running the `Query` on the view entity.
-We also made the concept of the view entity a first party concept of the `RenderGraph`.
+We also made the view entity a first party concept of the `RenderGraph`.
 So you can now access the view entity the graph is currently running on from anywhere in the graph without passing it around between each `Node`.

 All these new apis assume that your Node implements `FromWorld` or `Default`.